 The industrial aerospace industry is not well-known for high dividends or even dividend growth, both in the U.S. and Canada.
 Exchange Income Corporation (EIFZF) is a unique Canadian business that acquires companies in the Aerospace & Aviation and Manufacturing sector.

-Beyond its high dividend yield, EIC is also quite unique because it pays monthly dividends, instead of the traditional quarterly distribution schedule.
+Beyond its high dividend yield, the stock is also quite unique because it pays monthly dividends instead of the traditional quarterly distribution schedule.
 Monthly dividend payments are highly superior for investors that need to budget around their dividend payments (such as retirees).

 Source: Investor Relations

 Aerospace & Aviation make up the bulk of the company’s EBITDA.
-The strategy of the company is to grow its portfolio of diversified niche operations through acquisitions, to provide shareholders with a reliable and growing dividend.
+The strategy of the company is to grow its portfolio of diversified niche operations through acquisitions to provide shareholders with a reliable and growing dividend.

 Acquisition candidates must have a track record of profits and strong, continued cash flow generation with committed management focused on building the business post-acquisition.